yadler97/unbelievable-minecraft-mod/README.md

 This mod requires Forge.
 To install the mod, just move the built jar into the mods folder of your Minecraft installation.

+Before building the jar, runData must be executed first.
+To then build the jar, simply run `./gradlew.bat build` (Windows).

 ## Items

 ### List